Mahmud0808/Iconify/README.md

 # 📝 Disclaimer

+> [!WARNING]
-- Please note that Iconify may not be fully compatible with all custom ROMs.
+> - Please note that Iconify may not be fully compatible with all custom ROMs.
 It is discouraged to use on heavily modified ROMs.
-- I cannot be held responsible for any potential damage or issues that may occur to your device while using Iconify.
+> - I cannot be held responsible for any potential damage or issues that may occur to your device while using Iconify.
-- It is highly recommended to have a custom recovery installed on your device to revert any changes in case of unexpected problems.
+> - It is highly recommended to have a custom recovery installed on your device to revert any changes in case of unexpected problems.